prowler-cloud/prowler/docs/tutorials/aws/securityhub.md

 Since **AWS Security Hub** is a region based service, you will need to enable it in the region or regions you require.
 You can configure it using the AWS Management Console or the AWS CLI.

+???+ note
-> Take into account that enabling this integration will incur in costs in AWS Security Hub, please refer to its pricing [here](https://aws.amazon.com/security-hub/pricing/) for more information.
+    Take into account that enabling this integration will incur in costs in AWS Security Hub, please refer to its pricing [here](https://aws.amazon.com/security-hub/pricing/) for more information.

 ### Using the AWS Management Console